klamma/ar-for-eu-book/_pages/chapters/game.md

 More player results are available on highscore tables which show the top results of the best *n* players.

 In contrast to this, leaderboards are similar to a league system.
-There can be multilple tiers in which participants can challenge each other to matches.
+There can be multiple tiers in which participants can challenge each other to matches.
 If the lower-ranked person wins, the two opponents switch places in the ranking.
 Otherwise, the ranking stays as it is and the lower-ranked person may not challenge the same opponent again for some time.
 Highscore tables enable passive competition whereas leaderboards create active competition.